Spencer Torkelson Player Props: Tigers vs. Rangers

-Spencer Torkelson and his .404 on-base percentage over his past 10 games (92 points higher than his season-long percentage), will be in action for the Detroit Tigers against the Texas Rangers and Martin Perez on May 30 at 6:40 PM ET.
+Spencer Torkelson and his .404 on-base percentage over his past 10 games (89 points higher than his season-long percentage), will be in action for the Detroit Tigers versus the Texas Rangers and Dane Dunning on May 31 at 1:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Rangers.
+He had a one-hit showing in his previous game (1-for-3) against the Rangers.

 Spencer Torkelson Game Info & Props vs. the Rangers